ITRS-Group/cordial/integrations/servicenow2/README.md

     C ->> G: Return Status
 ```

+### Query Command

+There is also a `query` command that will fetch the incidents for the given user.
+If no user is specified on the command line then the user the proxy uses to connect to the ServiceNow instance will be used.
+The table to query, which defaults to `incident`, can also be set on the command line.
+Finally, the output format can be in JSON or a CSV table, suitable for Geneos Toolkit samplers.

+The `query` command uses the `servicenow2.client.yaml` configuration file for proxy connection information.
+The fields that are returned, and the query sent to ServiceNow, are both defined in the proxy configuration and cannot be controlled by the `query` command.

 ## Client Configuration Reference

 The client configuration file controls the transformation of Geneos Action/Effect environment variables to ServiceNow files in the form of name/value pairs.
 The file is in YAML format but supports Cordial's "expandable" format for almost all values (right of the `:`).
 See below for more information.